microsoft/vscode-python-devicesimulator/README.md

 The simulator supports most of the sensors on CPX excepted **IR transmitter & Receiver**, **Sound Sensor (microphone)**, **Speaker (Play Tone)** and the **“tap” on Motion Sensor**.
 The code related to these sensors can still run on the actual CPX board and be deployed using Pacifica.
-As we only support CPX library now, other libraries (I.e. simpleio) can’t run on the simulator.
+As we only support CPX library now, other libraries (i.e. simpleio) can’t run on the simulator.
 But they will work on the actual device!

 ## Prerequisites